-City officials and employees must submit their expense reports within 30 days of an expense being incurred, accompanied by receipts documenting each expense.
+City officials must submit their expense reports within 30 days of an expense being incurred, accompanied by receipts documenting each expense.
 Detailed restaurant receipts for official business meetings, in addition to any credit card receipts, are also part of the necessary documentation.
-No documentation is required for daily per diem allowances.

-Inability to provide such documentation in a timely fashion may result in the expense being borne by the City official or employee.
+Inability to provide such documentation in a timely fashion may result in the expense being borne by the City official.